danielabmartins/devops-24-25-1241902/CA2/README.md

 For this part, I am going to focus on building and running the gradle_basic_demo from CA1.2.
 Due to the nature of this project, I needed to run the application in two environments: the virtual and the host machine.

-I first moved to the gradle_basic_demo directory in my Virtual Machine where I executed the command ``./gradlew build``
+I first moved to the gradle_basic_demo directory in my Virtual Machine where I executed the command ``gradle wrapper`` so that I could install the wrapper.
+Then, I was able to run the following command:

+``./gradlew build``

 Since I was using an Ubuntu Server, I did not have a desktop environment to run GUI apps like this